Things to do near Kennedy Space Center

 • Tip: Visit on weekends for the largest outdoor markets.

-Port Canaveral Markets
+Port Canaveral markets

 Waterfront shops selling beachwear, souvenirs, and local seafood products.